Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 You selected this USER-ID:
     "flux.kronform.pius.dev"
 ```
 When asked to password protect the key, decline.
+Flux won't be able to enter a password for it anyway, so it needs to be unprotected.

 Finally, our key is generated:
 ```bash